Project-MONAI/monai-deploy-informatics-gateway/docs/index.md

 ### ACR DSI API

 The ACR DSI API enables users to trigger inference requests via RESTful calls, utilizing DICOMweb & FHIR to retrieve data specified in the request.
-Upon data retrieval, the Informatics Gateway forwards the data to the [MONAI Deploy Workload Manager](https://github.com/Project-MONAI/monai-deploy-workload-manager) for job scheduling.
+Upon data retrieval, the Informatics Gateway forwards the data to the [MONAI Deploy Workflow Manager](https://github.com/Project-MONAI/monai-deploy-workflow-manager) for job scheduling.